Silverwater: Commercial area

 Silverwater is home to many small to medium enterprises seeking the expediency of having warehouse space and a sales area in the one industrial unit.
 It has companies which have successfully been operating in the area for over 50 years due to its central Sydney location.
 Large companies also have a presence in the area.
 Whilst the suburb was initially developed as a medium/heavy industrial area, it has been redeveloped into a premier light industrial/commercial district with some pockets of residential dwellings.

 There are cafes and restaurants scattered throughout Silverwater, and these are generally small in size.
 Just south of Silverwater is Red Yard, which has numerous commercial and restaurant complexes.

 Transport

 The M4 Western Motorway runs along the southern border of Silverwater with entry and exit ramps to Silverwater Road.
 Silverwater Bridge crosses the Parramatta River north into Ermington and Rydalmere.

 Silverwater is serviced by several bus services including routes to Parramatta, Strathfield, Auburn, Ryde and of course Sydney Olympic Park.

-Trains do not run through Silverwater but are accessible by a short trip to Auburn.
+Trains do not run through Silverwater but are accessible by a short trip to or from Auburn.